CompuTec/computec-docs/docs/webup/other/extension-manual-installation.md

 This extension is currently not available in the public store.
 Install it manually using the provided installation package until it's validated by Mozilla.
 :::

-### Step 2: Install the extension for the Mozilla Firefox browser
+### Step 2: Install the extension for Mozilla Firefox

 1. Open the **Mozilla Firefox** browser.